maxmarcon/stockcast/README.md

 ![stocks](stocks.png)

 The cards on the left side display some information about the stock performance.
-Three values are shown:
+This includes three values:

-* *Perf*: This is simply the change in the stock's price between the beginning and the end of the time period.
-In other words, this is how much money can be made (or lost) by buying the stock at the beginning of the time period and reselleing it at the end.
+* **_Perf_**: This is simply the change in the stock's price between the beginning and the end of the time period.
+In other words, this is how much money can be made (or lost) by buying the stock at the beginning of the time period and reselling it at the end
-* *Trading*: This is the maximum performance that can be achieved (i.e. money that can be made) by trading in the time period with perfect knowledge of future prices
+* **_Trading_**: This is the maximum performance that can be achieved (i.e. money that can be made) by trading in the time period with perfect knowledge of future prices
-* *Short*: This is the maximum performance that can be achieved by trading in the time period with perfect knowledge of future prices and being able to [short the stock](https://en.wikipedia.org/wiki/Short_(finance))
+* **_Short_**: This is the maximum performance that can be achieved by trading in the time period with perfect knowledge of future prices and the ability to [short the stock](https://en.wikipedia.org/wiki/Short_(finance))

 ## Trading view